A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Evaluation

 \subsection{Novelty Detection}

 First, we study the sensitivity of the three implemented monitors -- unknown objects and entities, plan inconsistency, and reward divergence -- to the space of novelties available with our research domains.
 The three domains provide different types of input to the agent and consequently, a subset of monitors was implemented for each domain.
+Inconsistency thresholds were selected per domain by analyzing inconsistency measurements in non-novel trials.
+Selecting the inconsistency threshold via experimentation requires a balance between minimizing the number of false positive reports (ensuring that noise is not flagged as novelty) and minimizing false negatives (ensuring that novelty is not misinterpreted as noisy measurements).
 The plan inconsistency monitor is tied closely with the heuristic search-based model repair method for accommodation.
 Consequently, it was evaluated with the efficacy of repair, and the results are summarized in Section \ref{sec:evaluation:accomodation}.